 The first attack was utterly ridiculous.
 I designed a very nice simple background for this site of a balloon figure giving a massage.
 A massage organization attorney threatened to sue because the web designer for that firm lifted my background design and they got it registered as their trademark.
 I showed the attorney that their design still had my name and date in the created by field in the image on their site, and they still persisted.
 My own attorney explained that I had to locate their web designer, sue them, win a judgment, then sue the massage association.
 Roughly $40K and two to five years later I would again be able to put back on this site the background I designed.
 He said there was little to no chance that I could recover anything from the web designer and zero chance of being able to recover anything but attorney fees for the second suit from that massage organization.
 I conceded acknowledging they found a "legal right" to steal my work.

 Next, I was threatened with a lawsuit over patent infringement.
+Can you believe someone was suing me over a patent infringement on the massage table design I long ago created?
 The cost to get a legal opinion nearly took this site down permanently, but a group of patent attorneys was willing to assist.
 They found no such patent held by the complainer.
 They found all design elements used in my table have been common woodworking and cable rigging practices for far longer than the duration of any single patent.
 There is one table that is similar and patented.
 They then explained that patents are issued when someone comes up with a unique idea or unique design.
-They said my improvements in the manufacture of the table skirt creates a stronger lighter table, so felt confident they could get this design patented for me.
+They said I made no effort to patent my initial work, so that was not worth pursuing other than to get statements from reputable people who knew I had done that work way back when.
+Those statements would preclude me from getting penalized in court.
+The attorneys also said my recent improvements in the manufacture of the table skirt creates a stronger lighter table, so felt confident they could get this design shared here patented for me.
 I explained I wanted this site to simply be a gift back to the healing community who helped me so much in my own trials.
 They assured me that even if this site was a total copy of a patented table, which it is not, that by law and long legal precedent I had a right to share this information.
 Moreover, all information in the U.S. Patent Office is public information to share.
 They also said anyone who would like to build their own table for their own personal use from these plans or any other plans they find has a right to do so without paying anyone.
-If you want to use this design to make massage tables for sale, they suggest you work with an attorney to avoid possible patent infringement.
+If you want to use this design to make massage tables for sale or use the copyrighted images, they suggest you work with an attorney to avoid possible patent and copyright infringements.

 Many who have seen this site and many who have seen my table and tables that I helped my students build, have asked me to build them a custom table.
 Although I wish I could build a table for all that want one, I must continue to say no to all requests.
 I have a bad leg that limits me to at most an hour or two a week in my shop and far too many higher personal priorities for that limited time.
 Moreover, this is my hobby and I do not want to turn it into a business.

 As an old engineer, computer nerd, woodworker, Shiatsu Master and Reiki Master, I have been using massage tables since starting my healing training in Japan in the fifties.
 A post surgery infection left me with a bad leg and needing a portable massage table.
 Normally I would have just built my own as I have a full woodworking shop and have built fine furniture as gifts for years.
 Unfortunately, my leg limits me to a couple of hours a week in my shop, so I was resigned to buying a table.
-Doing healing work is a hobby and I could not justify spending $800 for a top quality table with accessories.
-A friend let me use his spare table giving me time to find my own.
-I loved that loaner table, but was unable to find an affordable used one.
+I checked out my friend's massage table business as he owed me big time as I designed the table shown here for him in 1972.
+He had been making and improving this design ever since making it lighter, stronger and more comfortable.
+I was shocked to find he had retired and sold the business to another guy.
+Doing healing work is a hobby and I could not justify spending the $800 that new owner wanted to charge me for a top quality table with accessories that I had designed and was supporting his livlihood.
+A friend let me use his spare table giving me time to find or build my own.
+I loved that loaner table, but was unable to find an affordable used one of the same model I designed.
 I was led repeatedly to just building one of my own but struggled over how long it would take with my bad leg.
 With encouragement from friends I decided to build the best I could and share my efforts on the Internet.
-My design was done, but my table was far from finished when my friend moved taking the loaner away.
+My design was done, but my table was far from finished when my friend who loaned me his table moved taking his loaner away.
 I had to have a table for an upcoming class.
 I bought a table from the new owners of the firm that made my loaner table.
 I helped them and got burned for my efforts having to take them to court to get part of what they owed.
 Worse, although my new table looked identical to my old, my upholstery shop scolded me after my purchase showing me a pile of identical tables all with irreparably broken frames.
+The new owner had badly worsened the hidden supports and quality of their tables.
 This just inspired me to hurry up and build the table I really wanted.